BASIC INSURANCE Q&A’S

 No matter which plan you choose, when you have medical insurance through Ōnin Staffing, you also receive a Vision Plan, teledoctor services and an Employee Assistance Plan (EAP) at no extra cost!

-Starting in 2019, you are not required to have health insurance in most states any longer.
+You are not required to have health insurance in most states any longer.
 However, if you opt-out of coverage, you will not have access to the Vision Plan, telemedicine services or EAP.
 To opt-out, you must call the Enrollment Assistance line at 833-236-7463 or visit worxenroll.com/oningroup.

 Here’s a snapshot of our major medical plans:

-The Teammate/Medical MEC Plan is a no deductible plan.
+The Teammate Plan is a no deductible plan.
 This means you will have medical insurance you can use the first pay period following 30 days from your start date with Ōnin.
 This plan offers lower copays, $5 generic prescriptions, two $5 in-person primary care visits, and is truly usable insurance.
 There is no out-of-pocket maximum, which means you will pay your copay each time you receive medical care for all covered visits and procedures.

 It is important to remember, you can use our teledoctor services for free, from anywhere, to avoid traditional, time-consuming office visits and fees by selecting one of our insurance plans.